Skip to content

 INFO main MAIN - [OP7106] Loaded and initialized urn:ietf:params:oauth:grant-type:token-exchange grant handler com.nimbusds.openid.connect.provider.spi.grants.handlers.web.tokenexchange.TokenExchangeGrantDelegator

-Note, the Connect2id server can load multiple token exchange grant handlers at startup, but only one may be enabled at a time.
+Note, the Connect2id server can load multiple token exchange grant handlers at startup, but only one may be enabled.